martinthomson/wpack-content/draft-thomson-wpack-content.md

 After a state transfer is initiated, the user agent retrieves a well-known resource on the target origin.
 The content of the resource is hashed (as in
 {{content-origin}} and the resulting value is hashed again.
-This is formed into a well-known URL and retrieved (for instance, using HTTP GET).
-If the resulting resource contains the hash of the content, the server indicates willingness to receive the transfer and also demonstrates knowledge of the contents of the content.
+This is formed into a Sec-Content-Origin header field that is added to a request for the transfer target URL.
+If the response contains the hash of the content (that is, the pre-image of the value from the request) in the same header field, the server indicates willingness to receive the transfer and also demonstrates knowledge of the contents of the content.

-A state transfer URL is formed into a URL by concatenating the .well-known prefix for the target origin (e.g., `https://example.com/.well-known/`), the well-known identifier `state-transfer/`, the hash algorithm identifier (from
-{{!NI}}), a semi-colon (';'), and the base64url-encoded value of the doubly-hashed content.
+The value of the Sec-Content-Origin header field is expressed as a structured header {{!SH=I-D.ietf-httpbis-header-structure}} dictionary with keys being the hash algorithm identifier (from {{!NI}}) and byte sequence values of the hash.

+Multiple values can be provided with different hash algorithm identifiers.
+The values from the response correspond to the values in the request with the same hash algorithm identifier.
+For the transfer to be successful, clients MUST validate that at least one value in the response hashes to the corresponding value in the request; clients SHOULD validate all provided values.
+If the content does not hash to the any provided value, the transfer is unsuccessful.

 Note:
 : The response to a state transfer can be served from cache.